We compete fairly.

 “Giving and receiving corporate gifts has an important role in enabling business relationships and practice, but it can also be confusing – especially when it comes to cultural sensitivities.
 Always proceed with care and consult with your manager if you’re unsure.”

-Corliss Montesi, Vice President & Corporate Controller, Stanley Black & Decker
+Jocelyn Belisle, Vice President & Chief Accounting Officer, Stanley Black & Decker

 The risk associated with gifts increases when dealing with government employees.
 Laws vary around the world, and we must be vigilant to ensure we are in compliance with them.
 Before giving a gift to a government official, confirm with your Business Unit Controller or the Legal Department that the gift is appropriate, ethical and in compliance with the law.